Grammy Awards best dressed on the red carpet

 Rachel Zegler

-Performing at this year's event, Zegler's grey tulle gown brings a soft look amid some of bolder choices on the carpet today.
+Performing at this year's event, Zegler's grey tulle Dior gown brings a soft reprieve to some of the bolder choices on the carpet today.

 Billy Porter